BryanWilhite/Blog/presentation/entry/2013/2013-12-03-prism-wpf-and-unity-based-modular-application-step-by-step-and-other-tweeted-links.md

 ---json
 {
   "author": "Bryan Wilhite",
-  "content": "Prism, WPF and Unity based modular application step by step by Gerald Gomes http://t.co/iQINOhb4s0Good news is that Amazon's delivering packages by robot drone.
-The bad news is the drones refuse to deliver anything but drone kits. #skynetLooks like \"Data...", "inceptDate": "2013-12-03T00:00:00",
+  "content": "Prism, WPF and Unity based modular application step by step by Gerald Gomes http://t.co/iQINOhb4s0  Good news is that Amazon's delivering packages by robot drone.
+The bad news is the drones refuse to deliver anything but drone kits. #skynet  Looks like \"...", "inceptDate": "2013-12-03T00:00:00",
   "isPublished": true,
   "slug": "prism-wpf-and-unity-based-modular-application-step-by-step-and-other-tweeted-links",